 “I sell a few Prada items every month, but it generally takes up to 3 months to sell them.”

 It seems Prada is not your best-selling designer and that your sell-through rate for this designer is pretty high.
-It doesn’t mean you should stop selling Prada or that you should remove Prada from the designers on your Resell Interface.
+It doesn’t mean you should stop selling Prada or that you should remove Prada from the designers on your Resale App.
 In fact, it's best to offer a diverse inventory so you are able to capture new customers.
 Also, your customers should have the opportunity to sell Prada if they want to, this way they are less likely to go to another website to try to sell their item.
 However, in this scenario, you should make sure to keep your target markups high, especially for buyout and credit options, as they both represent capital that is frozen until you resell the item for a profit or the customer uses their credit and additional cash to buy an item.

 In this scenario, we suggest: